CagriCatik/Contextus/README.md

 - `python inspect_neighbors.py` – sample chunks and list their nearest neighbours.
 - `python visualize_tsne.py` – launch a t-SNE plot (opens a Matplotlib window).
 - `python rag_query_example.py` – run a plain retrieval query without invoking an LLM.

+Additional CLI switches expose the new retrieval optimisations:

+- `--max-context-tokens`: enforce a model-aware token budget.
+- `--token-encoder`: select the tokenizer used for estimation (falls back to heuristics when missing).
+- `--min-score`: drop low-similarity results before building the context.
+- `--rerank-top-k`: re-embed and rerank the top-N hits to prioritise high-confidence chunks.

 All scripts rely on the shared configuration, so you can point them at alternative index locations with the same flags used by the main CLIs.